The PPA Alumni Theatre Company

 PPA’s first adult actors returned to St. Louis in 2005; PPA immediately established an Alumni Theatre Company to offer a constructive outlet for their energies and offer connections to organizations that provide re-entry services like Project Cope and the Center for Women in Transition.

-The group meets on a regular basis, in order to develop new material, focus on skills development, and become a source of support to newly released women and men.
-A new facet of Alumni Theatre Company classes and rehearsals will be visits from guest artists, who will work with company members on various aspects of theatre practice, such as voice & diction, movement, and design/stagecraft.
-With a more consistent rehearsal and performance schedule, the Alumni Theatre Company is becoming a distinctive community outreach effort for PPA.
+The group meets on a regular basis, to develop new material, focus on skill development, and become a source of support to these newly released women and men.
+Artistic Director Christopher Limber works regularly with the Alumni members to develop new plays and presentations for performance at various community events.
+This investment of time and energy in constructive work adds a regular artistic experience to the ongoing rehabilitative investment made by these returning citizens and continues the artistic skill-building begun by PPA during incarceration.
+An important facet of Alumni Theatre Ensemble experience is frequent class sessions from guest artists, who instruct company members on various aspects of theatre practice, such as playwrighting, voice & diction, movement, and design/stagecraft.
+With this growing and consistent rehearsal and performance schedule, the Alumni Theatre Ensemble is becoming a distinctive community outreach effort for PPA.

-Contact Rachel Tibbetts at firstname.lastname@example.org for more information or to schedule a performance from the PPA Alumni Theatre Company.
+Contact Christopher Limber at firstname.lastname@example.org for more information and to schedule a performance by the PPA Alumni Theatre Ensemble.